UI-Research/mobility-from-poverty/README.md

 #### Naming & Dates

-Use descriptive names for all variables, data sets, functions, and macros.
+Use descriptive names for all variables, datasets, functions, and macros.
 *Avoid abbreviations.* Use ISO 8601 dates (YYYY-MM-DD).

 #### Assertions and Tests